-A statement that within 20 days of the receipt of this notice, the faculty member, if he or she wishes to contest the alleged violation, must file in writing with the chair of the Academic Freedom and Tenure Committee a statement of intent to contest the alleged violation through formal hearing; and that failure to do so will result in the imposition of the proposed sanction.
+A statement that within twenty (20) days of the receipt of this notice, the faculty member, should they wish to contest the alleged violation, must file in writing with the chair of the Academic Freedom and Tenure Committee a statement of intent to contest the alleged violation through formal hearing; and that failure to do so will result in the imposition of the proposed sanction.

-A statement that within 20 days of the filing of the written statement of intent to contest the alleged violation through formal hearing, the faculty member must file, with the chair of the hearing panel, a written response which answers the alleged violation contained in the original notice; and that failure to do so will result in the imposition of the proposed sanction.
+A statement that within forty (40) days of the notice of intent to impose a sanction, the faculty member must file, with the chair of the hearing panel, a written response which answers the alleged violation contained in the original notice; and that failure to do so will result in the imposition of the proposed sanction.

-Schedule of Events
+2.6.3 Schedule of Events

-The proceedings shall commence with the receipt by the faculty member of the written notice as described in Policy 407.4.2Procedures for Sanctions and Other Reprimands – .
-A copy of the notice must be delivered by the provost to the chair of the Academic Freedom and Tenure Committee within 10 days of receipt of notice by the faculty member.
+The proceedings will commence with the receipt by the faculty member of the written notice to impose a sanction as described in Policy 410.2.6.2Notice of Intent to Impose a Sanction.
+The provost must deliver a copy of the notice to the chair of the AFT Committee within ten (10) days of receipt of notice by the faculty member.

+2.6.3.1 Conference with the Provost.

-If the faculty member desires a conference with the provost, he or she must request it within 5 days of receipt of notice.
-The conference must be held within 10 days of receipt of notice.
+A faculty member notified of an intent to impose a sanction has the right to be heard in conference with the provost either in person or by electronic conferencing.
+If the faculty member desires a conference with the provost, the faculty member must request it within five (5) days of receipt of notice.
+The conference must be held within ten (10) days of receipt of notice.
+The purpose of the conference is to attempt to reach an agreement or settlement.
+In the event that the alleged violations are disposed of by mutual agreement or negotiation at the conference, no hearing need be held.
+A copy of the settlement will be sent to the chair of the AFT Committee.

+The right to a conference with the provost is at the discretion of the faculty member.
+Requesting or rejecting such a conference does not abrogate the faculty member’s right to a formal hearing.

+2.6.3.2 Notice of Intent to Contest the Alleged Violation

+A faculty member notified of intent to impose a sanction must file a notice of intent to contest the alleged violation if the faculty member desires a formal hearing.
+The notice of intent to contest the alleged violation must be filed with the chair of the AFT Committee within twenty (20) days of receipt of notice.
+Failure to do so will result in entry of the faculty member’s default and the imposition of the proposed sanction.

-The faculty member must present to the chair of the Academic Freedom and Tenure Committee a written statement of intent to contest the alleged violation through formal hearing within 20 days of receipt of notice.
-The chair of the Academic Freedom and Tenure Committee must notify the provost of the faculty member’s intent to contest the alleged violation through formal hearing within 10 days of receiving such statement of intent.
-The chair of the Academic Freedom and Tenure Committee must appoint four members of a hearing panel (Policy 402.12.3(7)), including a hearing panel chair, within 10 days of the filing of the written statement of intent to contest the alleged violation through formal hearing.
-The president must appoint an administrative member of the hearing panel within the same time.
+The chair of the Academic Freedom and Tenure Committee must notify the provost of the faculty member’s intent to contest the alleged violation through formal hearing within ten (10) days of receiving such statement of intent.
+The chair of the Academic Freedom and Tenure Committee must appoint four members of a hearing panel (Policy 402.12.3.6 Senate Standing Committees – Academic Freedom and Tenure Committee – Hearing Panels), including a hearing panel chair, within ten (10) days of the filing of the written statement of intent to contest the alleged violation through formal hearing.
+The provost will appoint an administrative member of the hearing panel within the same time.